-Take in-person payments from mobile apps using an embedded checkout flow and Square hardware.
+Take in-person payments from mobile applications using an embedded checkout flow and Square hardware.

-Reader SDK lets developers embed the Square checkout flow and accept in-person payments in custom apps using Square Readers to simplify chip and NFC payments, address EMV certification requirements, and make PCI compliance easy.
+Reader SDK lets developers embed the Square checkout flow and accept in-person payments in custom applications using Square Readers.
+This simplifies chip and NFC payments, addresses EMV certification requirements, and makes PCI compliance easy.
 The SDK supports authorization, transaction processing, and Reader management.
 To learn about pricing for Reader SDK payments, read In-person payments using Square Readers.

 Reader SDK is only available for accounts based in the United States.
 Authorization requests for accounts based outside the United States return an error.

 Using Reader SDK to implement payment solutions in unattended terminals or unattended kiosks is strictly prohibited.
-For example, an outdoor vending machine is unattended because it can be accessed by users outside of normal business hours and may not be in the line of sight of a merchant or worker.
+For example, an outdoor vending machine is unattended because it can be accessed by users outside of normal business hours and might not be in the line of sight of a seller or worker.

-It cannot be physically accessed by buyers outside of the merchant’s normal business hours.
+It cannot be physically accessed by buyers outside the seller's normal business hours.

-It is in the line of sight of the merchant or one or more of the merchant’s workers.
+It is in the line of sight of the seller or one of the seller's workers.

-The onsite merchant and their workers are trained to use the payment solution and available to assist and support customers with completing transactions.
+The onsite seller and workers are trained to use the payment solution and are available to assist and support customers with completing transactions.

 Reader SDK transactions cannot be attributed to an employee.
 Reader SDK transactions are attributed to the authorized location but cannot be tied to a specific employee login.